sania-k/ITCS6190_CourseProject/docs/methodology.md

 ---

-## 2. Data Transformations (`src/transformations.py`)
+## 2. ML Pipeline (`src/SparkFlightPredictionModel.ipynb`)
 The transformation stage converts the raw joined dataset into clean, model-ready features.
+Then, performs model training, evaluation, and analysis.

 ### 2.1 Feature engineering from raw data